mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 #### Secrets (DM Only)
 1. **The World Before:** She remembers a unified world, when Thaldros and Aethoria were one continent.
 Her descriptions could revolutionize historical understanding.
 2. **Celestine's Location:** Knows her old friend is in the Feywild and expects her return.
 Has been preparing for centuries.
-3. **The World-Splitter Truth:** The artifact wasn't designed to destroy—it was designed to reshape.
+3. **The Artifact Truth:** The artifact wasn't designed to destroy—it was designed to reshape.
 The Worldrend was an accident.
 The artifact could theoretically reverse it.
 4. **Her Own Death:** Has foreseen when and how she'll die.
 It's soon.
 She's made peace with it but has preparations to complete.
 5. **The Warning:** Knows that the current generation faces a crisis comparable to the Worldrend.
 Has been subtly positioning her house to survive it.
 }}